 Position trading is different from swing trading in the sense that the amount of time involved between buying and selling is much longer in the former.

 Success mantra: A position trader relies on general market trends and long-term historical patterns to take a particular position.
-The trader takes the help of both technical and fundamental analyses to take a position in the stocks.
+In this type of stock trading, the trader takes the help of both technical and fundamental analyses to take a position in the stocks.
 A 200-day moving average is the most commonly used analytical tool by position traders.

 Points to remember:

-- All the styles discussed above have their pros and cons
+- All the different types of trading have their pros and cons.

-- The trader has to opt for a suitable style depending upon their financial strength, the time they can devote and their skills
+- You must opt for a suitable style depending on your financial strength, the time you can devote and your skills.